 The calculator of Hatfield was made with wood (mahogany), iron, and brass, with dimensions 2.5 cm x 24.5 cm x 14.5 cm.
-It was an adder with carry and consists of a series of circular metallic disks having numbers stamped thereon, so arranged, in connection with springs, that by the alternative movement of a lever, any number of figures, from one to 10,0000 or more, may be correctly and easily added together.
+It was an adder and consisted of a series of circular metallic disks having numbers stamped thereon, so arranged, in connection with springs, that by the alternative movement of a lever, any number of figures, from one to 10,0000 or more, could be correctly and easily added together.

 The adder has an engraving titled “A. L. HATFIELD INVENTOR AND MANUFACTURER LEVISBURG PA.”
 Its serial number is 399, and the wooden frame measures 9-5/8.

 Aaron Hatfield also took three other patents, including №103327 in 1870 to improve pruning shears.
 Another patent was initiated in 1873 to modify pumps detailed №143759.
 At this time, Hatfield was living in Clyde, Ohio.
 The final patent listed №199705 was for a bag holder modification in 1878.

 The adding device is mounted on a mahogany base plate in the shape of a handheld mirror.
 There is a hole at the end of the handle for hanging the machine.